-Following the acquisition of ALIGN, we now market commercialized products, and consequently we are exposed to additional risks of product liability claims.
+As we market commercialized products through our ALIGN subsidiary we are exposed to additional risks of product liability claims.
 These risks exist even with respect to drugs and devices that are approved for commercial sale by the FDA or other regulatory authorities in the United States, the European Union or elsewhere and manufactured in facilities licensed and regulated by the FDA or other such regulatory authorities.
 We have secured limited product liability insurance coverage, but may not be able to maintain such insurance on acceptable terms with adequate coverage, or at a reasonable cost.
 There is also a risk that third parties that we have agreed to indemnify could incur liability.
 Even if we were ultimately successful in product liability litigation, the litigation would consume substantial amounts of our financial and managerial resources and may exceed insurance coverage creating adverse publicity, all of which would impair our ability to generate sales of the litigated product as well as our other potential drugs.